yield-proj/YieldEngine/CONTRIBUTING.md

 # Contributing to the Yield Engine

-First off all, thank you very much for helping with the development of the Yield Engine.🚀✨
+First of all, thank you very much for helping with the development of the Yield Engine.🚀✨

 ## Table of Contents